 Americans’ have collective consumer debt that has hit the $4 trillion mark.
 According to Experian, the average American has a credit card balance of $4,293.
-The Federal Reserve found that total credit card debt is also at its highest point ever, surpassing $1 trillion.
-More than 1 in 3 people — or 86 million Americans — said they’re afraid they’ll max out their credit card when making a large purchase.
+The Federal Reserve found that total credit card debt is also at its highest, surpassing $1 trillion.
+In addition, more than 1 in 3 people — or 86 million Americans — said they’re afraid they’ll max out their credit card when making a large purchase.

-Outstanding credit card debt is at the highest point since the end of 2008, after reaching an all-time record high for a fourth quarter in Q4 2018.
+Outstanding credit card debt is at the highest point since the end of 2008, after reaching a record high for the fourth quarter in Q4 2018.

-The $58.1 billion in credit card debt added during Q4 2018 is 35% higher than the post-Great Recession average for a fourth quarter.
+The $58.1 billion credit card debt added during Q4 2018 is 35% higher than the post-Great Recession average for the fourth quarter.

-These are incredibly stressful times and it is exacerbated by the seeming insufficient job opportunities and struggles to make ends meet.
-In addition, an ever increasing number of Americans are falling behind on their bills.
+These are incredibly stressful times, exacerbated by the seeming insufficient job opportunities and struggles to make ends meet.
+In addition, an ever-increasing number of Americans are falling behind on their bills.
 If a debt collector or creditor calls about a balance that they can’t pay, the last thing that they probably want to do is “talk with them.”
-Even though it may be stressful, you may want to pick up the phone because the creditor or collector may actually be willing to negotiate or make concessions.
+However, even though it may be stressful, you may want to pick up the phone because the creditor or collector may be willing to negotiate or make concessions.